Jophmukendi/Web-Hosting-Infrastructure/README.md

-# Web-Hosting-Infrastructure
+# Web Hosting Infrastructure
 A production-ready cloud infrastructure built on Amazon Web Services (AWS) to host multiple web applications using Docker, Nginx, PHP-FPM, Apache, Django, and MySQL.

-# Overview
+# Project Overview

-This project demonstrates the design and deployment of a cloud-based web hosting environment.
-The infrastructure uses AWS networking services and Docker containers to securely host multiple applications behind a single Nginx reverse proxy.
+This project showcases the deployment of a secure and scalable cloud infrastructure capable of hosting multiple web applications on a single AWS EC2 instance.
+The environment uses Docker containers to isolate services while Nginx acts as a reverse proxy to route traffic to PHP, Apache Server, and Django applications based on their domains or subdomains.

+The infrastructure was designed as a hands-on DevOps project to demonstrate practical experience with AWS networking, Linux administration, Docker, web servers, databases, DNS, SSL, and deployment automation.

 The deployment is divided into two parts: